Calvinbullock/qoutes-cli/readme.md

 Build it in go-lang

 ## plans -- Stories
+- TDD - TEST DRIVEN!!
+FROM THE START
 - a program that display's a quote every time I start a terminal or with a cmd and can add new ones with cli tool
     - nice formatting (when printing)
     - a help doc / tldr